manheicatherine/Northcoder-course/README.md

 These are the tasks you should aim to complete in your first 1-2 weeks doing the Precourse.
 You can switch between them - don't feel you have to complete everything in order, especially if you're having issues with one particular problem.

-As well as your technical ability, we also want you to show you can handle the workload and pace of a coding bootcamp.
-This means providing regular updates of your progress, and letting us know if you get stuck.
-We encourage you to attend our regular drop-in sessions and make use of the 'Precouse' Slack channel (if you haven't received an invite let us know).
+We encourage you to attend our regular drop-in sessions and make use of the 'precourse' Slack channel (if you haven't received an invite let us know).

 ### Basic Skills

-You've probably already shown in your tech test that you know how to handle these situation, but make sure you are absolutely confident with them as they will underpin everything you do in JavaScript in this Precourse and beyond.
+You've probably already shown in your Entry Challenge that you can demonstrate the below skills, but make sure you are absolutely confident with them as they will underpin everything you do in this Precourse, in JavaScript and beyond.

-* Store a value as a variable
+- Store a value as a variable
-* Execute code conditionally ('if' something is true)
+- Execute code conditionally ('if' something is true)
-* Access an item in an array if you know its index
+- Access an item in an array if you know its index
-* Access a value of an object if you know its key
+- Access a value of an object if you know its key
-* Iterate through an array or string
+- Iterate through an array or string
-* Create a function with parameters that returns a value
+- Create a function with parameters that returns a value
-* Execute a function with parameters
+- Execute a function with parameters
-* Log values to the console
+- Log values to the console

 ### Problem Solving